ArtemZhukovskyy/CSI-Baby-Computer/README.md

 # CSI-Baby-Computer

-GitHub for the CSI Baby Computer project.
+This is the official GitHub repository for the CAMS Computer Software Innovation (formerly Software Design and Development) Baby Computer project.